NodeBB/nodebb-theme-cerulean/README.md

 nodebb-theme-cerulean
 =====================

-The default NodeBB theme based on the vanilla bootstrap theme
+The default NodeBB theme based on the vanilla theme